Abstract Submission Form

 Abstract Approval Process

-JULY 2021 : Abstracts, 3-1 pages in length, are due Friday, July 29th 2021.
+JUNE 2022 : Abstracts, 3-1 pages in length, final submission are due on June 16th 2022.
 Include as much detail regarding what you intend to present in your final paper.
 Which type you intend to submit (lecture, tutorial, case study, short course) should be written in the abstract, preferably in the title as such, “Tutorial: Title…”, but is not required.

 Abstract Submission Guidelines